seathunter/Service-Search/README.md

 6. Under the server folder, go to db.js.
 7. On line 13, change the third parameter of the function to the password you have set up to your mysql (it is currently 'student');
 8. After all of the steps mentioned above, go ahead and install dependencies.
+9. run command npm run seeding to seed the data to your database

 ## Requirements